🔬 Lab9: SLAM#

 maze Gazebo files

 .
-Extract the files and move them inside the appropriate directories in~/master_ws/src/turtlebot3_simulations/turtlebot3_gazebo
+Extract the files and place them in the appropriate directories within~/master_ws/src/turtlebot3_simulations/turtlebot3_gazebo

 ros2 launch turtlebot3_gazebo maze.launch.py

-It will launch the Gazebo simulation for the maze as shown in the figure below
+This will launch the Gazebo environment with the maze, as shown below:

 ros2 launch turtlebot3_cartographer cartographer.launch.py use_sim_time:=true